 What will the side effects be like?

-So far, there are two COVID-19 vaccines authorized for use in the U.S., one made by Pfizer-BioNTech and one made by Moderna.
+So far, there are three COVID-19 vaccines authorized for use in the U.S.: those made by Pfizer-BioNTech, Moderna and Janssen/Johnson & Johnson.
 They share many of the same common side effects, including swelling and/or redness at the injection site, fatigue, headache, muscle pain, chills, joint pain and fever.
 Some people won’t experience anything worse than a sore arm, and for most people who do have side effects, they are fairly mild.
 But some people have reported feeling pretty lousy—almost as if they had the flu for a day or two.

-Side effects tend to be worse after the second dose than the first, so you may want to plan to take a day off from work or school after getting your second shot.
+Side effects tend to be worse after the second dose of a Moderna or Pfizer-BioNTech vaccine, so you may want to take a day off from work or school after getting your second shot.
 According to U.S. Centers for Disease Control and Prevention (CDC) data from January, after the second dose of the Pfizer-BioNTech shot, about 75% of people experienced pain, half experienced fatigue and about 42% experienced headache or muscle aches.
 Chills, fever, swelling, joint pain and nausea were less common.
 (The report didn’t include data about the second Moderna dose, but reactions are likely to be similar.)

-Neither Pfizer-BioNTech nor Moderna’s shot contains live virus, so the vaccines do not actually infect you with COVID-19; the side effects are a sign that your immune system is responding to the vaccine, says Angela Shen, a visiting scientist at Children’s Hospital of Philadelphia’s Vaccine Education Center.
+The vaccines do not contain live virus, so they do not actually infect you with COVID-19; the side effects are a sign that your immune system is responding to the vaccine, says Angela Shen, a visiting scientist at Children’s Hospital of Philadelphia’s Vaccine Education Center.
 (But don’t worry: if you don’t get side effects, that doesn’t mean your vaccine isn’t working.)

 To relieve side effects, Shen recommends applying a wet washcloth to the injection site, drinking plenty of fluids and wearing loose clothing.
 You can take over-the-counter pain medication if you must, but it’s better not to, Shen says.
 (More on that below.)